microsoft/Mastering-the-Marketplace/docs/container/index.md

 - Marketplace deployment files
 - The CNAB manifest

-## Generating the CNAB Bundle
+## Generating the CNAB bundle

 <a href="https://go.microsoft.com/fwlink/?linkid=2212639" target="_blank">Video</a>

 This module demonstrates the process of creating a CNAB bundle for publication to the Microsoft commercial marketplace.
 This video is primarily on the command line and shows using the publicly available CNAB bundling tool available from the Microsoft public Azure Container Registry.

-## Create a Container Offer in Partner Center
+## Create a container offer in Partner Center

 <a href="https://go.microsoft.com/fwlink/?linkid=2212160" target="_blank">Video</a>

 In this all-demo module, you’ll see what is needed to create a Container Offer in Partner Center.
 The demo walks through all sections of creating an offer except for creating plans.
 Plan creation is shown in the next video of the course.

-## Create a Container Offer Plan in Partner Center
+## Create a container offer plan in Partner Center

 <a href="https://go.microsoft.com/fwlink/?linkid=2212159" target="_blank">Video</a>

 This module focuses on creating a plan within an already existing offer.
 This hands-on demo walks through setting up a new plan in Partner Center including the technical configuration of the plan, in which we map the CNAB bundle to the new plan.

-## Subscribe to a Kubernetes App in the Commercial Marketplace
+## Subscribe to a Kubernetes app in the Commercial Marketplace

 <a href="https://go.microsoft.com/fwlink/?linkid=2212161" target="_blank">Video</a>

 In this brief demo, you see how customers purchase a Kubernetes app and deploy it into their K8s cluster.
 You’ll see the process from marketplace to deployed and running application.

-## Unsubscribe from a Kubernetes App that You Purchased
+## Unsubscribe from a purchased Kubernetes app

 <a href="https://go.microsoft.com/fwlink/?linkid=2212267" target="_blank">Video</a>